The Lie That Rest Is Earned

 When you refuse to rest, you’re not proving your dedication.
 You’re proving your lack of trust.
 Because what you’re really saying is: “God, I don’t believe You can sustain what You’ve called me to build unless I’m constantly working.”

+You stop measuring your worth by your productivity and start measuring it by your obedience.
+You stop burning out every three months and start building sustainable rhythms.
 You stop resenting the work because you’re finally giving yourself permission to step away from it.

-You stop being exhausted and irritable and start showing up with the energy and clarity your calling actually requires.
+And you stop being exhausted and irritable and start showing up with the energy and clarity your calling actually requires.

 Here’s Your New Truth

 Rest is not earned.
-Rest is commanded.
+Rest is required.

 You don’t have to prove you deserve it.
 You don’t have to wait until you’ve accomplished enough.
-You don’t have to justify it to anyone—including yourself.
+You don’t have to justify it to anyone, including yourself.

 So stop treating it like a luxury you can’t afford.
 Stop postponing it until you’ve done enough.
 Stop feeling guilty every time you slow down.